EveGakinya/oPt_MSNA_Analysis/README.md

-# MCNA20_Analysis_IRQ
+# MSNA21_Analysis_oPt
-Analysis Scripts for the MCNA 2020
+Analysis Scripts for the 2021 oPt MSNA